 Eleanor graduated from the University of Bristol in 2012, and then worked in a busy small animal practice in Ipswich, Suffolk for three years.
-She moved to Canberra in September 2014 to start a new life in Australia and is excited about exploring and living in a different Country.
+She moved to Canberra in September 2015 to start a new life in Australia and is excited about exploring and living in a different country.
 At work, she particularly enjoys small animal medicine, soft tissue surgery and ultrasonography.

 Outside work, Eleanor enjoys netball, running and keeping fit and is considering trying triathlon.
 She loves dog walking and really misses her rescued Springer Spaniel who’s staying at home the UK, so maybe a new canine friend could fill that gap…

 Dr Steven Kijlstra

 Dr Steven is an honours graduate from the University of Queensland and has been working at Canberra Vet Hospital since 2015.
 He adopted a Sheltie called “Pan”, but loves all animals.
 Steven enjoys all aspects of his job but has a particular interest in veterinary internal medicine.